nmproduction/DLIM/REPRODUCING_THE_RESULTS.md

 We attempted toadapt the gui that was provided in the Git repo to our own model, however

 **GUI for testing the model:**

+The necessary files for the GUI can bes downloaded here: https://github.com/switchablenorms/CelebAMask-HQ/tree/master/MaskGAN_demo

  1. Execute the file CelebAMask-HQ-master\MaskGAN_demo\demo.py using the command `python CelebAMask-HQ-master\MaskGAN_demo\demo.py` this will start the GUI
  2. in the GUI select a input image form the \MaskGAN_demo\samples folder and the corresponding labels.
 For example 0.jpg and 0.png.